Acoustic Soft Tactile Skin (AST Skin): Acoustic Soft Tactile Skin

 \section{Acoustic Soft Tactile Skin}

+\paragraph{Design:} To prove the proposed AST technology, we initially fabricated a flat, rectangular-shaped silicone skin measuring 35 mm x 60 mm.
+We mount the skin inside a 3D-printed casing to ensure portability and ease of testing and connecting the speaker-microphone unit.
+However, we have shown the skin design without a hard case in the later section of the paper.
+We investigated various skin configurations with single and dual ACs with simple geometrical shapes, such as cylindrical and conical, that run through the length of the skin.
+The diameter of the cylindrical AC is 5 mm, while the conical AC has diameters of 5 mm and 3 mm.
+The ACs connect the speaker-microphone arrangement of the skin.
+The prototyping procedure is detailed in the Appendix\footnote{\url{https://tinyurl.com/2mpy6vfr}} .

-Figure~\ref{systemoverview} provides an overview of AST Skin technology.
-The deformable membrane of the skin is served by a speaker unit and a microphone arranged on opposite sides.
-The speaker unit generates continuous acoustic waves that travel through the ACs, and the microphone receives the acoustic waves.
-As the channels deform due to external physical interactions, the amplitude of the acoustic waves changes (see Fig~\ref{fftvariation}), and we leverage ML models to capture the relationship between the amplitude changes and the tactile information.
+The speaker unit generates continuous sound waves that travel through the ACs, and the microphone receives the sound waves.
+As the channels deform due to external physical interactions, the amplitude of the sound waves changes (see Fig.~\ref{fftvariation}), and we leverage ML models to capture the relationship between the amplitude changes and the tactile information.
+The details of the different skin configurations tested are presented in the following sections.